ds-pack/components/packages/daisyui/src/Stack/readme.md

 - `inline`: If provided, will render the collection as a row, otherwise defaults to a column
 - `children`: A collection of children to wrap with even spacing
-- `props`: An optional object of props to apply to each wrapping Box around each child.
-This will apply **after** the gap spacing applied.